Last Updated on March 29, 2022 by Luke Feldbrugge

 You’re driving through your neighborhood and see a for-sale sign in the yard.
 You stop.
 You’ve passed this house a hundred times.
 You’ve always admired it, and you never thought you’d see it for sale.
 In reality, you never really gave a lot of thought to the possibility that you might ever own your own home.
-Seeing this house for sale makes you start thinking about the possibility.
+Seeing this house for sale makes you start thinking about the possibility, you then might start to search around your area to see if you can make your dream happen.
 You want to know if you can afford this dream home.
 So, you start digging in, and you get overwhelmed by all kinds of information and options.
 Wow, what should you do?

 Don’t fret; you’ve invested your life into serving your community.
 We want to ensure you don’t make these common mistakes in choosing your first home.
 There are a lot of common pitfalls that new homebuyers fall into.
 We’ve seen the landscape, and we know how to avoid those problems.

 - Avoid Other Loans